Course Level :Basic

-In this CPE webinar, you will learn the ins and outs of Circular 230 and look at real-life examples of practitioners who violated Circular 230.
+In this CPE Enrolled Agents webinar, you will learn the ins and outs of Circular 230 and look at real-life examples of practitioners who violated Circular 230.

 Ethical issues for tax practitioners typically arise from a conflict among the duties owed to the client, to the system, and to yourself.
 When conflicts arise, it is important to understand what standards will be used to judge your conduct.

-This CPE Online Course qualifies for Enrolled Agents' annual ethics will look at updates in the ethics world for 2022 and how they will apply to tax practices.
+This online course qualifies for Enrolled Agent's annual ethics.
+Speaker Nicholas Preusch will look at updates in the ethics world for 2022 and how they will apply to tax practices.